munichbughunter/SevenFacette/CONTRIBUTING.md

 * **What's the name and version of the OS you're using**?
 * **What's the kotlin, java or node js version you're using**?
 * **Which [modules](#facette-and-packages) are you using?**
-* **Are you using environment variables or files** `config.env` to configure 7Facette?
+* **Are you using environment variables or files** `config.yml` to configure 7Facette?
 If so, provide the contents of those files, preferably in a [code block](https://help.github.com/articles/markdown-basics/#multiple-lines) or with a link to a [gist](https://gist.github.com/).

 ### Suggesting Enhancements